joakibj/julekarenalender/README.md

             Dewey.jpg
             Louie.jpg

-For first time import of participants, open up a `cmd.exe` or *nix shell and `cd` to the julekarenalender directory and run:
+For first time import of participants, open up a `cmd.exe` or *nix shell, `cd` to the julekarenalender directory and run:

     java -jar julekarenalender-2.0.0.jar --scan

 If someone joins late in the drawing period, simply add his image and re-run this command.
-If julekarenalender detects a new image based on the name, a new participant is added.
+Then julekarenalender detects a new image based on the name, a new participant is added.

-If a mistake is made one can reset all configuration with:
+In the chance that a mistake is made one can reset all configuration with:

     java -jar julekarenalender-2.0.0.jar --reset

+Both the options above will not launch the GUI.

 Usage
 -----